nodia/gollum/readme.md

   </userSettings>
 ```

-*ReviewBoardUrl* is the url to the base address of ReviewBoard, Gollum will fill the rest of the path to the API itself.
+*ReviewBoardUrl* is the url to the base address of Review Board, Gollum will fill the rest of the path to the API itself.
 *ReviewBoardUrl* is the url to the base address of BugZilla, Gollum will fill the rest of the path to the API itself.
 If this is left empty the BugZilla integration will be disabled in the user interface.

 ### Setting up Gollum for a SVN check out